boeboe/network-multitool-web/README.md

 # shell:~# -- Docker/Kubernetes WebInterface Shell Access

-shell:~# is a very basic, single-file, PHP shell.
-It can be used to quickly execute commands on a server.
-Use it with caution: this script represents a security risk for the server.
+This is a very basic, single-file, PHP web application into a container, providing you with a shell in that container.
+It can be used to quickly execute commands on a server or to debug issues in kubernetes or openshift.
+This is handy if SSH or other methods are blocked or cumbersome, so you can have shell access though a http exposed web service.

 ## Features